kartverket/sehavnivaa/README.md

 # sehavnivaa
-Notebooks, files and documentation for the SeHavnivå data and analysis pipeline.
+Notebooks, files and documentation for the SeHavnivå geographic data and analysis pipeline.